ngVue/ngVue/README.md

 **NOTES**

+- `watch-depth` cannot propagate all the changes on the scope objects to VueJS due to the limitation of the reactivity system, but you can read about several solutions in [Caveats](docs/caveats.md#limitations--solutions).
+- The `collection` strategy and the `value` strategy are rarely used.
+The scope object will be converted into a reactive object by VueJS and so any changes on the reactive scope object will trigger the view updates.
-- The `value` strategy is **not recommended** and it causes a heavy computation.
+- The `value` strategy is **not recommended** because it causes a heavy computation.
 To detect the change, Angular copies the entire object and traverses every property insides in each digest cycle.

 ### the createVueComponent factory